kdl-org/kdl/QUERY-SPEC.md

 selectors for familiarity and ease of use.
 Think of it as CSS Selectors or XPath, but for KDL!

+This document describes KQL `1.0.0`.
+It was released on September 11, 2021.

 ## Selectors

 Selectors use selection operators to filter nodes that will be returned by an